The infamous Angels Landing hike in Utah is an epic and scary trail that draws many thousands of hikers every year to the Zion National Park.

 At least 17 confirmed deaths have happened on the Angels Landing hike to date, and some sources put that figure closer to 20 deaths.
 Most of these were falls from steep cliffs.

-I definitely wouldnβt discourage you from doing this hike if youβre able.
-Iβm only sharing this information to motivate you to be as safe as possible at Angels Landing, and also so you can make an informed decision about whether itβs the right hike for you.
+I definitely wouldn’t discourage you from doing this hike if you’re able.
+I’m only sharing this information to motivate you to be as safe as possible, and also so you can make an informed decision about whether it’s the right hike for you.

-On the other hand, since permits are required for the Angelβs Landing trail since 2022, that has reduced the crowds a bit and the overall safety of this hike is better than ever.
+Since permits are required for the Angel’s Landing trail since 2022, that has reduced the crowds quite a bit and the overall safety of this hike is better than ever.

 - Shoes.
 This trail is not sandal friendly at all.
-You want hiking shoes with good grip for Angels Landing Utah.
+You want hiking shoes with good grip.

 - Water.
 Try to pack at least 3 liters per person.
 In Utah, you should always bring more water than you think you need.

 - Snacks.
-We brought some granola bars and other snacks, and shared them at the top of the mountain, after climbing the Angels Landing chains.
+We brought some granola bars and other snacks, and shared them at the top of the mountain.

 - Sunscreen.
-Most of the Angelβs Landing hike has no shade at all to protect you from the sun, which also happens to be very strong here in southern Utah.
-Youβll definitely want sunscreen and a hat.
+Most of the hike has no shade at all to protect you from the sun, which also happens to be very strong here in southern Utah.
+You’ll definitely want sunscreen and a hat.

 - Gloves.
 This one is optional.
-Some people say gloves are helpful for the Angels Landing chain section, but Iβm not sure it really makes much difference.
-We didnβt find the Angels Landing chains to be abrasive or slippery in our hands at all, even without gloves.
+Some people say gloves are helpful for the chain section, but I’m not sure it really makes much difference.
+We didn’t find the chains to be abrasive or slippery in our hands at all, even without gloves.

 - Phone.
-Pictures on the Angelβs Landing hike are a must.
-On most of the trail you wonβt get any cell phone reception or texts, but at the top summit of Angels Landing we did.
+On most of the trail you won’t get any cell phone reception or texts, but at the top summit we did.
 This could be handy if you have any important messages to send or receive.
+And of course, pictures on the hike are a must.

-The best time of year to hike Angels Landing Utah is in the spring, summer, or fall.
-During winter the trail can be icy and hazardous, so thatβs usually not a good time to go.
+The best time of year to hike Angels Landing is in the spring, summer, or fall.
+Even winter can be good as long as there isn’t snow or ice making the trail hazardous.

-Summer is the hottest and also the busiest time to hike Angels Landing.
-If you can go during the shoulder seasons (spring or fall) instead, thatβs usually ideal.
+Summer is the hottest and also the busiest time to hike Angels Landing, but it’s not too bad if you go early in the morning.
+Otherwise, the shoulder seasons (spring or fall) are really ideal because they have the best weather and they’re not quite as busy.

 Either way, the best time of day to do this hike is very early in the morning, to beat the heat and crowds.
 Try to get the very first shuttle of the day, if possible.

-This means waking up very, very early, but itβs the only way to go if you want to avoid long lines for the shuttle, traffic jams at the chain section, and potentially brutal temperatures.
+This means waking up very, very early, but it’s the best way to go if you want to avoid long lines for the shuttle, traffic jams at the chain section, and potentially brutal temperatures.

-Zion National Park is located in the far corner of Utah state, so itβs also within easy driving distance of Arizona or Nevada.
+Zion National Park is located in the far corner of Utah state, so it’s also within easy driving distance of Page, Arizona or Las Vegas, Nevada.

 The park is about 2.5 hours of driving from Las Vegas, or 4.5 hours from Salt Lake City.

-Once you arrive at the shuttle stop 6, just walk across the road and youβll find a sign marking the Angels Landing trail head.
+Once you arrive at the shuttle stop 6, just walk across the road and you’ll find a sign marking the Angels Landing trail head (GPS here).
 Cross the bridge and the hike begins.

 Is Angels Landing Open / Closed?